Adalab/modulo-1-evaluacion-final-cvcastano/README.md

 ## FINAL EVALUATION OF THE FIRST MODULE IN ADALAB

 ---
-Exercise performed during the final evaluation of the first module of the web development course in Adalab.
 The exercise consisted in developing a website according to a given design.
 It was necessary to:
 Use Sass.
 Use flexbox and CSS Grid.